Welcome Laura Hamill and Wei (Vivien) Zhang

 Statement from Laura:

-As a first year acupuncture student, I deeply value the work the Massachusetts Society of Acupuncture has undertaken toward improving the accessibility and recognition of Chinese Medicine.
+As a first year acupuncture student, I deeply value the work the Acupuncture Society of MA has undertaken toward improving the accessibility and recognition of Chinese Medicine.
 I’m thrilled to join this team and share the commitment of promoting and protecting our profession.

 In addition to my candidacy for Master of AOM, I am the founder and director of Perennial Collective, a sustainable tea company highlighting small producers and seasonal herbal teas.
 I hold an MBA from Saint Joseph’s University and a BA from University of Victoria.”